 In 1983, Sabrina died as a result of being drugged and inhaling gas in her house a midst closed windows.
 After Sabrina’s death, 50 Cent started living with his grandparents.
 At age eleven, 50 Cent started boxing and then started selling drugs a year later while attending school.
 During this time Curtis juggled boxing, school and selling drugs.
 At age 14, Curtis Jackson competed as a boxer (amateur level) in Junior Olympics.

 At age 16, he was arrested for narcotics and gun possession which made him confess to his grandparents about his drug selling business.
-Afterwards, Curtis was sent to a boot camp.
+Afterward, Curtis was sent to a boot camp.
 After his release, he started using the name 50 Cent signifying change.
 He got the name from a notorious robber in Brooklyn named Kelvin Martin.

 Love him or hate him, 50 Cent has truly transformed himself into a successful brand.

-Here’s 5 ways that he’s been able to do it in a no-nonsense kind of way:
+Here are 5 ways that he’s been able to do it in a no-nonsense kind of way:

 I. Size Up Your Competition (Including Yourself) Even if you’re not a competitive person, someone else might be aiming to take what you think is yours.
 So be frank with yourself about your strengths and weaknesses, because someone else might have already sized you up.
 If you’re a bodybuilder or fitness competitor, the competition is the person you’ll be standing next to on stage.
 If you’re in a company, it’s those against whom you’ll be vying for a promotion—and so on.
 Know the competition like you know yourself.